xtillion/venmito-template/README.md

    - **Transaction insights**
    - **Promotion effectiveness**

-**There is a working exmaple in the root folder, simply open Data_Analysis.html
+**There is a working example in the root folder, simply open Data_Analysis.html

 ---